Nato 'looking into' reports Russian rockets hit Polish territory

 An accidental strike was "bound to happen sooner or later," a former Nato official told EUobserver, speaking off the record.

-But Russian president Vladimir Putin has a track record of deliberately escalating tensions each time that he loses in Ukraine.
+But Russian president Vladimir Putin has a track record of deliberately escalating tensions each time that he loses ground in Ukraine.
 "That's what I fear [is happening]," an EU diplomat also said.

 A Russian strike in Poland could see Nato invoke Article 4 "consultations" on the security emergency — as it last did when Russia invaded Ukraine in February, leading to massive Western arms shipments to Kyiv.